 Mrs. Royer's Bio

-This school year will mark my 13th year of teaching!
-I went into teaching as a second career in 2008 after losing my husband to brain cancer.
-At that time, I had been a stay-at-home mother for our three children.
+My children were in 3rd, 5th, and 7th grade when my husband was diagnosed with brain cancer.
+I was his primary caregiver during that chapter of our lives.
 The tragedy of my husband’s illness and death has a lot to do with my career in special education.
-Prior to that, I had earned my undergraduate degree in Business Administration from Gettysburg College (with a minor in Spanish) and worked in Baltimore – first, for a mutual fund company and later, a large bank.
-I was very unhappy in both of those positions and always sensed a gnawing feeling of dissatisfaction.
-Eventually I left corporate pursuits to stay home and raise my children.
-When my husband’s brain cancer was discovered, my children were in 3rd, 5th, and 7th grade.
 I wasn’t aware at the time, but the two years I would spend caring for my husband in the aftermath of aggressive brain surgery and subsequent cancer treatment would prepare me in many ways for working with individuals with cognitive and physical challenges.

-When my husband died, I was forced to return to the workforce but I didn’t want to pick up where I left off in the business world.
+When my husband died, I returned to the workforce but knew that I didn’t want to pick up where I left off in the business world.
 I decided to look for a job that would fit my children’s school schedule and randomly ended up taking a position as a Personal Care Assistant for a student at the York Learning Center.
 YLC is a center-based facility for students with intensive learning, behavioral, and medical needs.
 I would be working with a 14-year old boy with Down Syndrome who was also significantly hearing impaired.
 I imagined this position to be a temporary solution while I got my head together and got back on my feet.
-Truthfully, I had no idea what I was walking into and the education aspect of it was all new, but six months into that job I had an a-ha moment.
+Truthfully, I had no idea what I was walking into and the educational aspect of it was all new, but six months into that job I had an a-ha moment.
 I realized that I loved going to work and working with these special students.
 It was a demanding job but I found it fascinating and deeply fulfilling.
 Ultimately, this introductory experience changed the trajectory of my life and gave meaning and purpose to my personal loss.
 I immediately applied to graduate school and began working towards obtaining my teaching certifications taking classes in elementary and special education.

 I have lived most of my adult life in York but currently live in Lancaster, a move made several years ago after remarrying.
 My husband and I live in the city not far from F&M College in a house built in 1895.
 (I have always loved old houses!)
-We really enjoy city life, especially having a smaller property to mow and dig out in the winter!
+We really enjoy city life, especially having a smaller property to mow in the summer and dig out in the winter!
 We love the walkability of Lancaster and the easy access to a variety of downtown activities.
-My children are now in their late twenties and living on their own.
+My children are now in their late twenties/early thirties and living on their own.
 My hobbies include running, reading (non-fiction), and other creative outlets such as outdoor gardening and design, growing indoor plants, art, and music.
 Ironically, I enjoy reading about business topics and listening to podcasts on business and leadership even though I left the business world long ago.
 (I find that leadership topics are very applicable to the school setting and particularly special education where you are typically overseeing a team of specialists and service providers.)